BigAB/enterprise-react-example/README.md

+# \*\* JS VidCon Visitors \*\*

+<marquee>Announcement for JS VidCon Visitors</marquee>

+You are most likely here to see an example of the front-end architecture and monorepo discussed in Adam L Barrett's **How to build Large Scale React Apps** talk.

+I sincerely apologize, as this example is **not quite ready**.
+If you follow me on twitter at [@adamlbarrett](https://twitter.com/adamlbarrett) I will announce when this example repo is ready.

+Sorry for the inconvenience,
+Adam L Barrett

+---

 # 🏢 Enterprise Scale React App

 This project was generated using [Nx](https://nx.dev) a set of Extensible Dev Tools for Monorepos.